 After liberation, repairs and expansion were begun on Puerto Princesa Airfield by the U. S. Army 8th Engineers for American usage.
 Over twelve days, the 1897th Engineer Aviation Battalion reconstructed the 4,000' runway.
 On March 20, 1945 the first American aircraft began landing at Puerto Princesa Airfield.

 By early March, 13th Air Force Fighter Command moved to Puerto Princesa Airfield, where it was based until the end of the war.
 Puerto Princesa (Palawan Airfield) was designated as U. S. Army APO 705.

-On April 14, 1945 U. S. Navy Commander Fleet Air Wing 10 arrived at Puerto Princessa, to direct patrol plane operations against the shipping in the South China Sea and along the Indo-China coast.
+On April 14, 1945 U. S. Navy Commander Fleet Air Wing 10 arrived at Puerto Princessa, to direct patrol plane operations against the shipping in the South China Sea and along coast of Indo-China (Vietnam).

 American units based at Puerto Princesa